ishuar/zero-to-hero-devops-roadmap/linux/day-2/basic-linux-commands.md

 ## Introduction

-Welcome to Day 2 of the linux fundamentals from Zero to Hero DevOps series!
+Welcome to Day 2 of the linux fundamentals from Zero to Hero DevOps Roadmap series!
 Today, we'll dive into essential 30 Linux commands that every DevOps enthusiast should be familiar with.

 While this list isn't exhaustive, it provides a solid foundation for your journey into the Linux world.
 Let's get started!